 Our ABA DrOmnibus App, launched in October 2016, is still developing and expanding its game content (the latest games, added in May, are based on photos and the new ‘Match the Pictures’ concept) and functionalities: a new layout and the ability to link the therapist’s and the parent’s accounts together to allow them to work together on the app.

-We are working on a project of the trial with Proper Medical Writing, a company specialising in designing and coordinating clinical trials for drugs and other medical products.
+We are working on a project of the trial with Proper Medical Writing, a company specializing in designing and coordinating clinical trials for drugs and other medical products.
 Proper Medical Writing’s portfolio also includes preparing the necessary documentation for CE and FDA certificates or writing and editing and translating medical texts.

 We are currently working on the general draft of the trial and its concept and plan.
 A correct project of a clinical trial is one of its most important stages that has a considerable impact on the final success.
 Parameters such as the number of patients recruited for the trial, choice of population, period of observation or precise definition of trial aims (in other words, the appropriate formulation of hypotheses) are key factors needed to receive permission for the trial from the Bioethics Committee and the Office for Registration of Medicinal Products, to recruit participants and, in the end, to obtain statistically and clinically significant data that would confirm the app’s effectiveness.